You are using an unsupported browser Please switch to a supported browser so you can get the best experience on this site

 It's tough when you lose your job.
 So many people live paycheck to paycheck, so a job loss is a hit to the family budget.
 It's easy to get behind but hard to catch up.

 Then, something else happens.
-For example, you have a water leak, or the heater goes out.
+For example, you have a water leak or the heater goes out.
 Figuring out how to pay for these types of things when you're unemployed can be tremendously stressful.
-Fortunately, there are emergency loans for unemployed people to help you through times like this.
+Fortunately, there are hardship loans for the unemployed to help you through times like this.

 Key takeaways

-• Losing your job can be financially challenging, especially if you live paycheck to paycheck, but hardship loans for the unemployed can provide a safety net during tough times.
+• Losing your job can be financially challenging, especially if you live paycheck to paycheck, but emergency loans can provide a safety net during tough times.

-• Start by filing for unemployment benefits through your State Department of Labor.
-It might take a while for benefits to kick in, so be patient and diligent in your reporting.
+• Before getting emergency cash, start by filing for unemployment benefits through your State Department of Labor.

 • Reach out to your service providers and creditors to discuss alternative payment plans or assistance programs to avoid falling behind on bills.